Pure Facts of the Program

 Are employees of the hosting school and are responsible to the school authorities, the JROTC Program of Christian Schools for the conduct of the program.
 The instructor works for the headmaster/principal.
 Each instructor and the hosting school agree on contract terms for compensation and duration (not less than 10 months per year).
 Although though the instructor’s contracts are with each hosting school, The JROTC Program of Christian Schools reserves the right to remove instructors from the program through decertification action if their performance or conduct is unsatisfactory to strict program standards.

 QUESTION: May the instructors teach other subjects?

 Instructors perform only those duties connected with the operation, instruction, and administration of the CJROTC Program.
 Instructors will not perform duties or teach any other classes in any manner except for JROTC Class, and or have a study hall or planning period.
-However; this provision does not preclude instructors from performing other routine duties that are on a regularly rotating schedule among other teachers in the school, and or serving on school committees.
+However; this provision does not preclude instructors from performing other routine duties that are on a regularly rotating schedule among other teachers in the school, coaching sports, teaching bible classes, and or serving on school committees.